bankeetee007/hello-world/README.md

 thank you for all you do
 i was able to push my text from vs code to github website and i think that has been a step ahead for me let me also try and push this write up as well
+God has been faithful
+i have been understanding each bit i learn everyday and i can boldly tell you this work really is sweet